 Help & Support

-There are a number of ways that you can get help, which you will find by clicking on the Help option at the base of the homepage.
+There are many ways that you can get help, which you will find by clicking on the Help option at the base of the homepage.
 That’s not quite front-and-center, but anyways.

 Help and support provided:

-- Membership options – Check out what the differences are between the membership packages that are available – 7-day free trial, premium membership, and free membership.
+- Membership options – Check out what the differences are between the available membership packages – 7-day free trial, premium membership, and free membership.

 - Something’s not working – Get help with logging in, search or viewing problems, issues with the site, and more.

 - Contact us – Contact Fold3 for support using the online form.
 Or if this doesn’t suit you then you can leave a message on the phone number that is provided.